The Afternoon Nap, Siesta or Power Nap - a Scientific Explanation of How Good It Is for You

 This state of lethargy is directly proportional to the amount of food we consume.

-This insulin however also stimulates absorption of amino acids, except tryptophan, into the skeletal muscles.
-This upsets the amino acids/tryptophan ratio in the blood and causes the brain to take up this excess tryptophan which then gets converted to serotinin and then melatonin.
+This insulin however also stimulates the absorption of amino acids, except tryptophan, into the skeletal muscles.
+This upsets the amino acids/tryptophan ratio in the blood and causes the brain to take up this excess tryptophan which then gets converted to serotonin and then melatonin.

-These increased levels of serotinin and melatonin cause sleepiness.
+These increased levels of serotonin and melatonin cause sleepiness.

 The Advantages Of Taking A Power Nap

 Though a scientific explanation is given for the reason of the body's need to rest after an afternoon meal, the preference to take a power nap or siesta rests with the individual.
 Sometimes situations arise which do not allow us to take time out for a short nap.